gisumd/COVID-19-API-Documentation/docs/requests/survey_dates_list.md

 ---

 ## Retrieve all dates for survey responses for a particular place
-To retrive the available dates for a country use:
+To retrieve the available dates for a country use:

 `https://covidmap.umd.edu/api/datesavail?country={country}`